CCPA Compliance Guide: How to Get Your Business CCPA Compliant

 Internxt is a cloud storage service based on encryption and privacy.

-Even if your business doesn’t work with data from California, it’s essential to stay updated with other regulations or laws that have been or are considered being passed in those states.
+Even if your business doesn’t work with data from California, it’s essential to stay updated with other business regulations or laws that have been or are considered being passed in those states.
 Some states that followed suit after the CCPA became effective include:

 • Colorado: Colorado Privacy Act (CPA), effective July 1, 2023.